 A Flood-Management Zoning Permit (which may be provided on a separate permit form or which may be combined with a standard Zoning Permit form) is hereby established for all construction and other development to be undertaken in Special Flood Hazard Areas in this community.
-Prior to any development activities, application for a Flood-Management Zoning Permit shall be made to the Zoning Enforcement Officer on forms provided and may include, but not be limited to, plans in duplicate drawn to scale showing, at a minimum, the property lines and location of the parcel; the nature, location, dimensions, and elevations of the area in question; limit and extent of the 100-year floodplain and floodway boundary and base flood elevation(s); existing and proposed structures, fill, storage of materials, drainage facilities and the location of the foregoing.
+Prior to any development activities, application for a Flood-Management Zoning Permit shall be made to the Zoning Enforcement Officer on forms provided and may include, but not be limited to, plans in duplicate drawn to scale showing, at a minimum, the property lines and location of the parcel; the nature, location, dimensions, and elevations of the area in question; limit and extent of the 100-year floodplain, the limit of moderate wave action (LiMWA) boundary line, and floodway boundary and base flood elevation(s); existing and proposed structures, fill, storage of materials, drainage facilities and the location of the foregoing.
 Specifically, the following information is required to be submitted to the Zoning Enforcement Officer: